-As a social animal, you want to re-establish the social order again.
-So you explore how everyone can relate.
+As a social animal, you want to re-establish some social order again.
+To understand how everything is organized.
+So you explore how everyone is going to relate.
 You look, touch and smell.
 Grunt a little dialogue.
 You get to know each other.
-Slowly you define your relationships.
+Slowly you shape your relationships.

 Like dogs, we gauge and manage how to relate to one another.
 Who is the pack leader?
 Who is submissive?
 Are we alike?
 Who is useful in a team?
 And how intimate are we going to be?

-So small talk is important to manage new or ambigious relationships.
+So small talk is important to manage new or ambiguous relationships.
 This is not necessarily achieved by talking about the weather, sports or Kardashians.
-No, it is mainly achieved by
+No, it is mainly achieved by:

 How we small talk

-Most people have a fairly consistent self-image.
-Determined by self-esteem, confidence, beliefs and context.
-When meeting someone new, an image and value of the other is estimated immediately.
-The infamous first impression.
+Most people have a consistent self-image.
+Determined by self-esteem, confidence, beliefs, and context.
+When meeting someone new, an image of the other is estimated immediately.
+A first impression.

-If you are sure about your own value, you convey this.
-You are confident.
+When you are sure about your own value, you convey this.
+You are confident and display this.
 It is in your body language, voice, and demeanor.
 Little influenced by others and context.
-Same goes for your sparring partner.
+Same goes for the other.

 When someone else sees how confident you are.
-Also, knows how sure he is of himself.
+And knows how sure he is of himself.
 You easily establish a strong social balance.

-The healthiest and most natural conversation occur between confident people.
+The most natural conversation occur between confident people.
 If one person is unsure of where they stand, establishing a social balance is more precarious.
-Are both people insecure, it is even harder, awkward even.
+Are both people insecure, it is awkward.